Chemical Industry

 (c) H2SO4 (d) NH3

-1. Fine chemicals has the following characteristics except (a) They are chemically pure
+1. Fine chemicals have the following characteristics, except (a) they are chemically pure

-(b) They are produced by batch process (c) They are produced in large quantity because of high applicability (d) They are produced in small quantity because of limited applicability
+(b) They are produced by batch process (c) They are produced in large quantities because of high applicability (d) They are produced in small quantities because of limited applicability

-1. Plastics are polymer whose production technique involves the following except (a) High pressure (b) low temperature (c) High temperature (d) Setting
+1. Plastics are polymers whose production technique involves the following, except (a) High pressure (b) low temperature (c) High temperature (d) Setting

 2. Metallurgy is a scientific process which involves the following except (a) manufacture of alloys (b) manufacture of both natural and artificial catalysts (c) refining of metals (d) grading of metal